begedin/talk-slides/slides/vue_3_en.md

 - a brag on how fast we did (still WIP!)
 - a how-to

+Note:

+So before we start, let's just say what this presentation isn't.

+It's not a success story.
+Not because we failed or have given up, but beceause were still in the process of migrating.

+It's also not a brag of how amazingly fast and well we did it because we've started new to it, and we had to learn a bunch of things, as well as make mistakes to get anywhere.

+It's also not really a how-to.
+Our project is our project and yours will probably work differently.
 ---

 # What this is

 - sharing knowledge and strategy

+Note: What this is, however, is us sharing what we've learned, what our strategy was and how it worked it.
+I'm not really sure if it's going to be useful, but hopefully it will be interesting.

 ---